wimpysworld/antsy-alien-attack-pico/README.md

 - [x] Smartbomb; damage all aliens and wipeout all alien projectiles
 - [x] Power; charges the generator.
 - [x] HP; adds to ship HP
-  - A fully charged dynamo yields player HP
-  - Press the second button to release a smart bomb

 ## Aliens 👾